ryanwilsond/belte/docs/Principles.md

 ## Design by Contract

 Belte supports and encourages contract programming by making it native and very easy with built-in types.
-This also allows built-in types to be more versatile, and reduces the amount of types.
+This also allows built-in types to be more versatile and reduces the number of types.
 For example, instead of having an unsigned int, you can add a bound to an int to make it greater than or equal to 0.

 Declaring an unsigned int in C vs Belte: